Whispering whales, whistling caterpillars...sound like something straight out of Alice in Wonderland?

 A creepy crawly caterpillar might make us cringe, but to a bird flying over-head, they make a mighty tasty snack.
 Therefore, it is very important for caterpillars to have a defense mechanism to ward off predators.
 Some caterpillars use camouflage to blend in with their surroundings, while others have bright colors to appear poisonous to predators.

 In the case of the walnut sphinx caterpillar, a startling, shrill shriek seems to do the trick!
 But these creatures don’t even have lips, so how is this possible?
-Rather than puckering their lips like humans do to whistle, walnut sphinx caterpillars compress their bodies, squeezing air out of holes in the sides of their bodies.
+Rather than puckering their lips like humans do to whistle, walnut sphinx caterpillars compress their bodies, squeezing the air out of holes in the sides of their bodies.
 These holes are known as spiracles.
-This squeezing action causes a shrill sound that can last for several seconds, and appears to have the ability to scare away predators.
+This squeezing action causes a shrill sound that can last for several seconds and appears to have the ability to scare away predators.

 In one study, several red-winged blackbirds were headed towards a dish of mealworms when scientists triggered a system that emitted a recording of a walnut sphinx caterpillar.
 Upon hearing this sound, the birds flinched away, indicating that they were fearful of the sound.